 ‘Where does that fit in?’ and ‘no-one is an island’ were lessons I learned from her.
 And, of course, granny was quick to ask, ‘where’s that all coming from then?’
 Whether ‘that’ was money, food, time, or something else.
 It was usually a critical question as to something’s viability – in fact, it was often the killer, or showstopper, question.
 Bear this in mind when you learn ITIL.

 @IvorMacf looks at the seven ITIL 4 guiding principles through the lens of his grandmother.
-It's an interesting read! #ITSM Click To Tweet
+It's an interesting read! #ITSM Share on X6.
+Keep it simple and practical

 I learned this lesson very early, and it was encapsulated in one of my very favorite grandmother lines: ‘You’re counting the number of legs in the field and dividing by four to see how many horses you’ve got.’
 If you want to count horses, count heads.
-You should always need a precise reason to do something other than the obvious.
-My mother-in-law would tell us we were ‘going to Washingborough and back just to get down the road.’
-But I preferred the one about the horses.

 7. Optimize and automate

 When I started to think about my grandmother’s sayings, I thought I might not match one to this principle, but then I realized that automation is an idea much older than IT.
-And then I could hear her phrase ‘You need to make a habit of …’ And that’s all about automation really, and an element of it that gets overlooked in our digital age: bringing something into your daily or weekly routine is a powerful mechanism of making things get done and delivering consistency.
+And then I could hear her phrase ‘You need to make a habit of …’ And that’s all about automation really, and an element of it that gets overlooked in our digital age: bringing something into your daily or weekly routine is a powerful mechanism of making things get done and delivering consistency in ITSM practices.

 So, there you have it – maybe I did learn ITIL from my grandmother